December 22, 2019

 We need a wide range of positive and nurturing people and resources in our lives.
 If we establish that kind of base, we can capitalize on the wealth of positive, wise, growth-producing information available to us at the other end of a phone call, over coffee, or at the push of a button.

 Research has shown that on any given day, we recycle the same thoughts over and over, many of them self-critical, negative, and self-defeating.
 In an article entitled Change Your Thoughts, Change Your World, Jennifer Read Hawthorne posits, “We humans, it seems, have anywhere from 12,000 to 60,000 thoughts per day.
-But as many as 98 percent of them are exactly the same as we had the day before.
-Even more significant, 80 percent of our thoughts are negative.”
+But as many as ninety-eight percent of them are exactly the same as we had the day before.
+Even more significant, eighty percent of our thoughts are negative.”

 We can’t know what we don’t know before we know it.
 But what we don’t know, somebody else does.